 Back in 2005, you took your business online with the latest and most cutting edge eCommerce technologies.
-Now, almost half a decade later, your website is still chugging along, but that once shiny layer of digital paint is now showing signs of age.
+Now, almost half a decade later, your website is still chugging along, but that once a shiny layer of digital paint is now showing signs of age.

 Does this story sound familiar?